tyler-vs/DIG4503-DEMO-MEANJS/notes/quick-notes.md

 - articleById // sets the current article obj by its ID.
 - hasAuthorization  // methods checks if the current user created the current article.

+### Express routes

+assigning the express controller methods to REST endpoints in **app/routes/articles.js**
+- i.e. GET && POST
+- ~5 , 1/CRUD operation
+- list, new article, return article by ID, update article by ID, delete article by ID.

+#### express mocha tests
+tl;dr

+## AngularJS Front-End Module

+## Folder structure

+each angular module is organized in an isolated folder containing the logical structure of the module functionality.

+- assign client side code to our **public/modules/modules_name**

+inside each module we have included:
+- config
+- - any angularjs configurations, routes.js, angular routing
+- controllers
+- - angular controllers
+- services
+- -
+- tests
+- views
+- - any partials views related to the articles module.

+### Angular JS Service `ngResouce`

+- allows easy connection to RESTful endpoints in Express
+- `$resource` when working w/ CRUD operations
+- ! warning when using `update` user `put`

+### angular js controller

+- in correspondence w/ CRUD operations

+### angular views!

+- the html template used per view in application.
+- renders the data that is passed through the controller.

+### angular js routes

+Angular `UI-Router` defines various routes of the module..
+This magic occurs only because each route is defined using the `$stateProvider` service, and defines a path to the themplate, which will be rendered when navigating to a specific URL.

+### angular js menu items

+enables to add menus firectly from the module configuration file.
+- look @ **articles.client.config.js**
+- a drop down menu for the topbar, handles `list articles` and `create` articles.

+--stopped at angular unit testing --

+## Summary:

+our backend consists of Express and middleware for handling data coming and going into the mongoose/mongod db.
+We structure our data via mongoose schemas, which are properties and a data obkect that can easily be passed around.